Papishushi/ScapeCore/README.md

 Congratulations!
 You just installed ScapeCore template package!
 Now you can use it as simply as this:

-      dotnet new scdesktopgl "your proyect name"
+      dotnet new scdesktopgl "your project name"

-Once your project is created you can open it on VisualStudio by double clicking on the .csproj file whitin the project.
+Once your project is created you can open it on Visual Studio by double-clicking on the .csproj file within the project.

 If you want the full developing experience just use the developer template:

-      dotnet new devscdesktopgl "your proyect name"
+      dotnet new devscdesktopgl "your project name"

-This template will inform you about post template creation actions.
+This template will inform you about post-template creation actions.
 You must allow it by pressing 'y' and enter.
-Once your project is created you can open it on VisualStudio by double clicking on the .sln file whitin the project.
+Once your project is created you can open it on Visual Studio by double-clicking on the .sln file within the project.
 #### 2. Using the installer

 ---

 > This installer has two versions, one uses [bash](https://www.gnu.org/software/bash/) and the other [powershell](https://github.com/PowerShell/PowerShell) so it's a prerequisite having a compatible terminal available in your system, if you are working on Windows and want to use bash you may have some problems with this step.
-For that reason I recommend you to use [WSL2](https://learn.microsoft.com/es-es/windows/wsl/about) for a seamless integration with the OS.
+For that reason, I recommend you to use [WSL2](https://learn.microsoft.com/es-es/windows/wsl/about) for a seamless integration with the OS.
 You can use the [default WSL kernel provided by Microsoft](https://learn.microsoft.com/es-es/windows/wsl/install) or [compile your own custom kernel](https://github.com/microsoft/WSL2-Linux-Kernel).
-If you are gonna be using powershell you should be good to go on Windows devices.
+If you are going to be using PowerShell you should be good to go on Windows devices.

 ---

 The first step is to download the installer.
-For this purpose we can use one of the following methods.
+For this purpose, we can use one of the following methods.

 Powershell Users:
 - **Download the installer using the CLI**: